Religious Tourism Destination in Saudi Arabia

 It is a well-liked tourist attraction because of its unique terrain.
 It consists of valleys, coral reefs, and historically significant buildings like castles and centuries-old petroglyphs.

-The plain surrounded by mountains has the tombs of the prophet Muhammad’s seventy companions who martyred in the Battle of Uhud.
+The plain surrounded by mountains has the tombs of the prophet Muhammad’s seventy companions who were martyred in the Battle of Uhud.

 Arafat Mountain